TheOdinProject/curriculum/rails_programming/mailers_advanced_topics/websockets_and_actioncable.md

 <div class="lesson-content__panel" markdown="1">
   1. Make sure you've read through all of the [Rails Guides on Actioncable](https://guides.rubyonrails.org/action_cable_overview.html).
 They even have some full stack examples which you may find useful.
+  2. Follow along with [Simple Messaging App](https://github.com/TheOdinProject/curriculum/blob/master/rails_programming/mailers_advanced_topics/actioncable_lesson.md) that we've written to give you a taste of introducing Actioncable to a project
 </div>

 ### Conclusion